Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

 >
 > ![low depth ivar vs bcftools](../images/low_depth_ivar_vs_bcftools.png){.center}

 > The consensus caller can be specified with the `--consensus_caller` parameter, the default is `ivar`.
-The intermediate consensus caller (for intermediate refinement cycles) can be specififed with `--intermediate_consensus_caller` and is by default `bcftools`.
+The intermediate consensus caller (for intermediate refinement cycles) can be specified with `--intermediate_consensus_caller` and is by default `bcftools`.